Student Support Services

 Students will receive individual and/or group assistance in exploring and applying for financial aid.
 Program staff will work with the Financial Aid Office to ensure that students' financial needs are met.
 Program staff will work closely with students in educating on financial literacy.

-Workshops are offered during each academic term featuring topics on selecting a major, career exploration and planning, college success, and personal development.
+Workshops are offered during each academic term featuring topics such as time management, reading comprehension, note taking, career exploration and planning, and much more!